 The fabled eagle hunters of western Mongolia have captured the imagination of travellers for years.
 To this day, the close relationship between man and raptor seems to touch a deep desire in many of us for a closer connection with nature.
 Their nomadic home range, in the large glacial valleys and snowy peaks of the Altai mountains, also remains one of the last untouched frontiers of Asia.

-Every summer, from June to September, we arrange a small number of uniquely private homestays with our friends of many years - two eagle hunters - who live in the wilds of western Mongolia.
-Our guests typically spend 3 or 4 days living alongside (in their own private ger) each warm-hearted family, immersing themselves in their way of life, riding horses, hiking, attending local festivals and experiencing daily demonstrations as the eagle hunters train their magnificent birds for winter.
-Truly amazing trips and great for more adventurous families.
+Every summer, from June to September, we arrange a small number of uniquely private homestays with our friends of many years - one renowned eagle hunter and one noted horsebreeder - who live in the wilds of western Mongolia.
+Our guests typically spend 3 or 4 days living alongside (in their own private ger) each warm-hearted family, immersing themselves in their way of life, riding horses and fat bikes, hiking, attending local festivals and experiencing daily demonstrations as the eagle hunters train their magnificent birds for winter: Truly amazing trips and fantastic for adventurous families.

 Thank you so much for organising a wonderful trip for our family.
 The team were very caring throughout.
 We enjoyed getting to know the families, experiencing their way of life, and marvelling at the panoramas everywhere we turned.